Filmmaker, Scholar & Producer

 The Art of Dissent, which is co-produced by NUtech Ventures and Czech TV in Prague, is my first feature film.
 I created a film company , Fox Hollow Films, which along with FRMOL Productions, Czech TV, NUtech Ventures, produced The Art of Dissent.
 I have new films and docuseries in development.

 I am the fist person in my family to go to college and take nothing for granted.
-I am an avid swimmer and reader, I love having one foot in the film and art worlds and the other in a major research university.
+I love having one foot in the film and art worlds and the other in a major research university.
 It’s the best of all possible worlds.
 As a First Gen faculty member, I consider teaching one of society’s highest callings.

 Films in Development